finalyards/ZOO-esp32/vl53l5cx_uld/README.md

 ```

-The C3 board may needs a physical reset (and reattaching) prior to each run.
+The C3 board *sometimes* needs a physical reset (or even reattaching to the USB), to recover.
+This should not be frequent, but if you have problems, try:

-- keep both `RESET` and `BOOT` buttons pressed; release `RESET`
+- keep both `RESET` and `BOOT` buttons pressed; release `RESET`; then release `BOOT`.
-- release `BOOT`

 This sets the device in "download mode".

+Other things to try:

-- push the `RESET` button
+- just press the `RESET` button
-- re-attach on USB/IP: e.g. `sudo attach -r 192.168.1.29 -b 3-1`
-- try again
+- detach the USB cable; re-attach

 ## Prior art